cowcitizen/data-structure-collection/README.md

 # data-structure-collection
 The collection of codes from the subject "Data Structures."
-The lecture covered basic data structures, such as...
+The lecture covered basic data structures and its applications and variants, such as...
 * Linked lists
     * Singly linked list
     * Circular linked list